Home › Research › Institute for Gibraltar and Mediterranean Studies

-The institute is committed to the building of local research capacity and excellence in scholarship, bringing together leading academic specialists from a range of relevant disciplines.
-It will strive to be recognised internationally as a centre of excellence in its field.
+The Institute for Gibraltar and Mediterranean Studies (IGMS) is a multidisciplinary and interdisciplinary Institute that is committed to supporting the University aims of building local research capacity and excellence in scholarship, bringing together leading academic specialists from a range of relevant disciplines and assisting to raise the University’s profile internationally in this field.

 The IGMS directly supports the University in undertaking academic research in socio-cultural and historical themes associated with Gibraltar and the wider Mediterranean.
 Areas of interest include colonial and postcolonial studies as well as questions addressing identity, ethnicity, self-determination and nationalism.